AkshadAp17/Food/replit.md

   - Deployed frontend build with Vite production optimization
   - Verified all database tables and seeded data are properly configured
   - Application now running cleanly in Replit environment with working email notifications
+- July 12, 2025.
+Successfully migrated from PostgreSQL to MongoDB Atlas with complete admin system:
+  - Migrated all data models from PostgreSQL to MongoDB Atlas using provided credentials
+  - Implemented admin authentication system with Gmail login (akshadapastambh37@gmail.com)
+  - Created comprehensive admin dashboard with restaurant and menu management
+  - Added admin API routes for creating restaurants and menu items
+  - Integrated email service with Gmail SMTP for order notifications
+  - Built responsive admin interface with tabs for restaurants, menu items, and overview
+  - Application now fully functional with MongoDB Atlas backend and admin capabilities

 ## User Preferences